ravshanbekn/order-service/README.md

    In the Swagger UI, click on the "Authorize" button.
 A dialog will appear where you can enter the JWT token you received in the login step.
 Paste the token into the input field and click "Authorize."

 5. **Access Admin Role (Optional)**
    If needed, you can obtain an admin role by using the `/admin` endpoint.

-Ensure that you have the proper permissions or role to access this endpoint.
+6. **Use Other APIs**
+   You can now explore and use other available API endpoints in the Swagger UI.